 A short-term mortgage vs overpayments

-A short-term mortgage ensures your mortgage is repaid faster and it’s cheaper in the long run as you don’t pay as much interest overall.
+A short-term mortgage ensures your mortgage is repaid faster.
+It’s cheaper in the long run as you don’t pay as much interest overall.
 However, your monthly repayments will be higher.
 If you prefer to keep your normal monthly repayments lower with the option to make your term shorter, it’s worth asking your lender if you can make overpayments on a mortgage with a longer term.

-Which of these options is best for you depends on your circumstances and it’s a good idea to speak with a mortgage broker before making a decision.
+Which of these options is best for you depends on your circumstances.
+It’s a good idea to speak with a mortgage broker before making a decision.

 Long-term mortgages are available for between 30 and 40 years.
 As your mortgage debt is spread out over a much longer period, your monthly repayments are a lot lower than with a short-term mortgage.
 The downside to this is that you are stuck with that debt for a very long time and you end up paying more for your mortgage overall.
 Across the term of your mortgage, you shouldn’t be affected as much by changes to the interest rate as you would with a shorter term.